-PDPN regulators were also reported through a pathological approach.
-In the pathological tumor section, PDPN-expressing tumor cells have been observed sometimes at the invasive front, where CD45-positive inflammatory cells infiltrate.
-Laser capture microscopy combined with gene expression profiling revealed that interferon-responsive gene expression is upregulated in PDPN-positive cells at the invasive front.
+PDPN regulators were also reported by a pathological approach.
+In the pathological tumor section, PDPN-expressing tumor cells was sometimes observed at the invasive front, where CD45-positive inflammatory cells infiltrate.
+Laser capture microscopy combined with gene expression profiling revealed that interferon-responsive gene expression is up-regulated in PDPN-positive cells at the invasive front.
 Indeed, PDPN expression can be induced by interferon- $\gamma$ (IFN- $\gamma$ ), transforming growth factor- $\beta$ (TGF- $\beta$ ), and/or tumor necrosis factor- $\alpha$ (TNF- $\alpha$ ) treatment in SCC cell lines.
-Furthermore, STAT1 knockdown (a signaling component of IFN- $\gamma$ ) in SCC cells suppressed tumor cell invasion in the subcutaneous tumor transplantation model [98].
-The involvement of the TGF- $\beta$ -SMAD pathway in PDPN expression has been reported in oral/pharyngeal SCCs [99] and fibrosarcoma cells [100].
-TGF- $\beta$ -induced PDPN expression was inhibited by SMAD4 knockdown or TGF- $\beta$ type I receptor kinase inhibitor treatment.
-These results highlight the significance of inflammatory cytokines produced by inflammatory cells, stimulating PDPN expression at the invasive front of the tumor.
+Furthermore, STAT1 knockdown (a signaling component of IFN- $\gamma$ ) in SCC cells suppressed tumor cell invasion in the subcutaneous tumor transplantation model [89].
+The involvement of the TGF- $\beta$ -SMAD pathway in the PDPN expression has been reported in oral/pharyngeal SCCs [90] and fibrosarcoma cells [91].
+The TGF- $\beta$ -induced PDPN expression is inhibited by SMAD4 knockdown or TGF- $\beta$ type I receptor kinase inhibitor treatment.
+These results highlight the significance of inflammatory cytokines produced by inflammatory cells stimulating PDPN expression at the invasive front of the tumor.

-4. Roles of PDPN in Invasion-Metastatic Cascade
+4. Roles of PDPN in invasion-metastatic cascade

-Tumor metastasis is a multistep biological process termed the invasion-metastasis cascade [101], which includes (1) cancer cell dissemination from primary sites, (2) the acquisition of migration/invasion phenotype, (3) intra/extravasation, (4) survival in circulation, and (5) adaptation and colonization in a distant organ.
-Furthermore, (6) the nonneoplastic stromal cells, including CAFs and tumor-infiltrating lymphocytes (TILs), also mediate these events, and these cells are termed the tumor microenvironment (TME).
-Recent advances provide insights into the relevance of PDPN in the multiple steps of the invasion-metastasis cascade (Figure 2).
-Primary tumor
+Tumor metastasis is a multistep biological process termed the invasion-metastasis cascade [92], which includes (1) cancer cell dissemination from primary sites, (2) the acquisition of migration/invasion phenotype, (3) intra/extravasation, (4) survival in circulation, and (5) adaptation and colonization in a distant organ.
+Furthermore, (6) the nonneoplastic stromal cells, including CAFs and tumor-infiltrating lymphocytes (TILs), also mediate these events, which are termed tumor microenvironment (TME).
+Recent advances provide insights into the relevance of PDPN in the multiple steps of the invasion-metastasis cascade (Figure.
+2).